ianpojman/twelvedata-zio/README.md

 About
 ---

-This is a Scala client for Twelvedata APIs using ZIO.
+This is a ZIO client for Twelvedata APIs built using zio-http, zio-json, etc.

-See https://twelvedata.com to sign up and get an API key

-Usage
+Configuration
 ---
+To use this library, you need a personal Twelvedata API key which you can get from https://twelvedata.com

-Add your Twelvedata API key in ~/.twelvedata.conf, e.g.:
+Add your Twelvedata API key in ~/.twelvedata.conf in the format `apiKey = "MY_API_KEY"`, e.g.:

 ```
-apiKey = "ABCDEFG"
+echo 'apiKey = "ABCDEFG"' > ~/.twelvedata.conf
 ```